typelevel/governance/ENFORCEMENT-POLICY.md

 If the Code of Conduct Committee receives a report regarding an affiliate project, the affiliate moderator/s will be included in the conflict of interest evaluation.
 If no conflict exists, the affiliate moderator/s will be included in the reporting process as acting Code of Conduct committee members.

+### Moderator Processes

+Typelevel Code of Conduct committee members, affiliate project moderators, and moderators in other spaces covered by the Typelevel Code of Conduct are empowered to enforce the Code of Conduct pro-actively.
+Code of Conduct violations should still be reported as a follow up, with a note about any action taken in the moment.

 ## Acknowledge the report

 Reporters should receive an acknowledgment of the receipt of their report within 24 hours, via their preferred communication channel.